elastic/integrations/packages/oracle/docs/README.md

 A Program Global Area (PGA) is a memory region that contains data and control information for a server process.
 It is nonshared memory created by Oracle Database when a server process is started.
 Access to the PGA is exclusive to the server process.
 Metrics concerning Program Global Area (PGA) memory are mentioned below.

+To collect the Memory metrics, Oracle integration relies on a specific set of views.
+Make sure that the user configured within the Oracle DSN configuration has `READ` access permissions to the following views:

+- `V$SGASTAT`
+- `V$PGASTAT`

 **Exported fields**

 | Field | Description | Type | Unit | Metric Type |